Skip to main content

 response = client.conversations_archive(channel=channel_id)

-To retrieve a set of metadata about a channel (public, private, DM, or multi-party DM), use conversations_info.
+To retrieve a set of metadata about a channel (public, private, DM, or multi-party DM), use the conversations.info API method.
 The channel parameter is required and must be a valid channel ID.
 The optional include_locale boolean parameter will return locale data, which may be useful if you wish to return localized responses.
 The include_num_members boolean parameter will return the number of people in a channel.

 import os